TjitteS/OpenSmartEnergyConverter/README.md

 ### Licence ###

-This project is released under the  GNU V2 licence.
+The project is released under the GNU General Public License version 3.0

 ### Acknowledgement ###